Security Policy Design Guide for Cisco IOS-XE SD-WAN Devices

 The downloaded database should always synchronize with the cloud.
 The database will be invalid if the connection to the cloud is lost for more than 24 hours.

 However, before making any changes to the resource profile, confirm the memory requirement of your WAN Edge device, as the security app container cannot be installed if the device lacks memory space.
-In the table below, devices with 8GB DRAM/ Flash, have an additional 4GB memory for the control plane cores to run the container services.
+Devices with 8GB DRAM/ Flash, have an additional 4GB memory for the control plane cores to run the container services.
 However, the additional 4GB memory is insufficient to download the entire URL filtering database.

-By deploying a platform with 16GB DRAM/ flash, you now have 2 control plane cores available for service plane with an additional 8 GB memory.
-In these devices, we use cloud lookup for URLs that cannot be found within the local database or within the cache.
+By deploying a platform with 16GB DRAM/ flash, you now have enough control plane cores available for service plane with an additional 8 GB memory.
+For more details on the supported platforms and memory requirements for resource profile, refer to the individual platform datasheet.

 Technical Tip